pawatsethaput/OpenBank/OAuth-1.0-Server.md

 * **oauth_signature** : the result of signing the request.

 * **oauth_signature_method** : The name of the signature method that will be used by the application to sign the request, as defined in [OAuth protocol](http://tools.ietf.org/html/rfc5849#section-3.4) .
-In our case, the parameter MUST be set to “HMAC-SHA256”.
+In our case, the parameter MUST be set to “HMAC-SHA1" or “HMAC-SHA256”

 * **oauth_timestamp** : The timestamp value MUST be a positive integer and is expressed in the number of seconds since January 1, 1970 00:00:00 GMT.